scottredd/omamesh.net-preview/docs/meshcore-getting-started.md

 You will need a LoRa radio that supports MeshCore firmware.
 Popular choices include:

-- ESP32-based LoRa boards
-- USB or serial-connected LoRa radios
-- Dedicated MeshCore companion devices
+- List of devices here
+-
 If you are unsure whether your hardware is compatible, ask in the OmaMesh Discord.

 ### 2. MeshCore software